2DGD-F0TH/2DGD_F0TH/chapters/009_Putting_Yourself_Out_There/001_Dissecting_Games.md

 #### Item management

 Usually when you buy a new weapon inside an RPG, you get to un-equip the old weapon and substitute it with the new one, then eventually sell the old one to recover some currency.
-This gives the game's challenge new dimensions: item management and a simple economy sistem.
+This gives the game's challenge new dimensions: item management and a simple economy system.

 Well, this game instead lacks any kind of item management: every time you buy a new weapon, the old one will be automatically discarded.
 You cannot sell old weapons, and the auto-discard removes the possibility of trying a new weapon and in case go back to the old one.